openshift/enhancements/enhancements/testing/improved-platform-tests.md

 while building the release image.

 Cons:
-- Consistency across all repos source which contributes to this binaries.
 - Necessary changes in the build pipeline which will allow including content from either multiple images, or multiple repos, in a single payload image.